MM-MoralBench: A MultiModal Moral Evaluation Benchmark for Large Vision-Language Models: Results and Analysis

-Notably, Sanctity/Degradation foundation receives the highest wrong rating among all foundations in MFVs results, indicating that sanctity violations are typically regarded as the most severe moral transgressions by humans.
-However, most LVLMs exhibit the poorest moral performance on this foundation, highlighting a significant gap between the model's understanding of the Sanctity foundation and human values, underscoring the need to improve model comprehension in this moral foundation.
+We further compare LVLMs' moral performance with human study results derived from the Moral Foundations Vignettes (MFVs)~\cite{clifford2015mfv}.
+As Table $\ref{tab:mfv}$ shows, human respondents exhibit strong consensus and assign high average moral wrongness scores to Care and Fairness violation scenarios, aligning with the models' superior performance on these dimensions.

-\textbf{Model Consistency.} We also conduct a correlation analysis of different LVLMs on moral performance.
-As visualized in Figure \ref{fig:heat}, we calculate the Pearson correlation coefficients between the moral evaluation results of these models across various moral tasks and foundations.
-The high-performing models in moral evaluation, including GPT-4o, Gemini-1.5-Pro, and GLM-4V, form a separate cluster, indicating that these advanced LVLMs exhibit similar patterns in their moral evaluation performance across different moral tasks and foundations, leading to strong correlations in their overall moral evaluation scores.
+However, a significant disparity exists in Sanctity foundation.
+While humans assign the highest wrongness rating to Sanctity violation, perceiving it as the most severe moral transgression, most models demonstrate their poorest performance on this dimension, highlighting a \textbf{fundamental misalignment between the model's interpretation of Sanctity and human moral values} regarding spiritual or bodily purity.

-In contrast, the remaining open-source models form another distinct cluster with higher internal correlations, primarily because these models show consistent yet generally weaker results across most moral tasks, highlighting a gap in moral capabilities between the two clusters of models.
+Fig. \ref{fig:HumanCompare} visualizes the comparison of human and model performance in classifying the cause of wrongness across different moral violation scenarios.
+Models' classification performance on individualizing foundations, such as Care and Fairness, is relatively consistent with human results.
+Conversely, they display a notable lack of moral sensitivity on binding foundations like Loyalty, Authority, and Sanctity foundations, which measure collectivism and group morality.
+Besides, the \textbf{models' moral sensitivity appears lower than that of humans}, leading them to frequently classify these scenarios as acceptable or outside the moral domain.
+Furthermore, \textbf{models exhibit a strong attribution bias, often misattributing the violation to Care and Fairness}.
+This pattern likely stems from the overemphasis on the core concepts of individual rights and harm prevalent in their training data.